shichiro-nakahara/docs/docs/spec/root_rollup_circuit.md

 The purpose of the SHA256 compression is not to hide information, it is solely to reduce the number of public inputs to the circuit.

-This is because, for a verifier smart contract on the Ethereum blockchain network, the computational cost of processing a public input is ~160 gas.
+This is because, for a verifier smart contract on the Polygon blockchain network, the computational cost of processing a public input is ~160 gas.
 The computational cost of including a 32-byte value in a SHA256 hash is 6 gas.
 Therefore reducing the public inputs via SHA256 hashing represents a significant gas saving, lowering the cost of processing a rollup block.

 The `rollup_benficiary` is just added to the circuit to ensure the proof constructor can pay who they intend.